-Men who are depressed or anxious and are in denial about their mental state, they often seek relief through a series of stereotypical and unhealthy behaviors.
-Do you have a man in your life who is having any of the following behaviors?
+Men who are depressed or anxious and are in denial about their mental state, often seek relief through a series of stereotypical and unhealthy behaviors.
+Do you have a man in your life who is exhibiting any of the following behaviors?

 - Working too much even if they don’t need the money (workaholism)

 - All they talk about is their job